Bat Symbolism and Meaning – Totem and Spirit

 Norse

-norse bat
+norse style bat

 In Norse mythology, bats are often associated with the goddess Freya.
 She was believed to be able to transform into a giant bat and fly through the night sky, making them a symbol of strength, agility, and freedom.